patrickrobrecht/htaccess-rules/README.md

 Here helpful .htaccess rules which help to improve website security, performance and SEO are collected.

+* Found an error?
+Having ideas to improve this recommendation?
+Please report [https://github.com/patrickrobrecht/htaccess-rules/issues](the issue).
+* Want to provide an extension?
+Create a [https://github.com/patrickrobrecht/htaccess-rules/pulls](pull request).

 ## Improve website security
 * Add a SSL certificate.
 You can get free SSL certificates with [Let's Encrypt](https://letsencrypt.org/) or [SSL For Free](https://www.sslforfree.com/).
 * If HTTPS is supported, redirect HTTP to HTTPS requests.
 * Add security headers X-Frame-Options
 * If HTTPS is supported, add a HSTS and PKP header.
-If you need help, use the [HPKP Hash Generator](https://report-uri.io/home/pkp_hash)
+If you need help, use the [HPKP Hash Generator](https://report-uri.io/home/pkp_hash).
 * Add a CSP header.
 If you need help, use the [CSP Builder](https://report-uri.io/home/generate).
-* Hide Apache and PHP version.
+* Hide Apache signature and PHP version sometimes placed in HTTP responses and on error pages.

 You can test your results at [securityheaders.io](https://securityheaders.io/).